 A freezer or refrigerator will stay colder, longer, if it’s full during a power outage.
 The fuller it is, the more cold “mass” inside.
 The more mass, the longer it will stay cold.
 It’s simply an important concept to understand.
 If you know your chest freezer is full, it’s definitely going to stay frozen for a lot longer than if it were only partially filled.

-In my estimation, most chest freezers that are fairly full will likely stay frozen for… lets say ~ 24-48 hours.
-(For those who have direct experience with this unfortunate long-term power outage vs. chest freezer or fridge scenario, lets hear your story in the comments below!)
+In my estimation, most chest freezers that are fairly full will likely stay frozen for ~ 24-48 hours.
+Keep reading for how to deal with this…

 Size of Generator To Run A Chest Freezer or Refrigerator